lokopobit/rtve_podcasts/README.md

-# rtve_podcasts
-Scraper of the podcasts of radio3 (music) of www.rtve.es

 ## What is this repository?
 RTVE is the acronym for "radio television española", that is, the public service for radio and television in Spain.
 Radio3 is the section dedicated to music, which offers programming 24/7.
 All the issued radio shows are stored in www.rtve.es under the name podcasts.
 So, this repository is a scraper of this shows, with its corresponding storing folder structure.